jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 These procedures could ensure that #glspl("swith") are developed and structurally validated in a manner that is both safe and efficient, while meeting industry and regulatory requirements.

 // ---------------------------- 1_Aero_Standards ---------------------------- //
-However, the path toward establishing these standards presented several challenges.
+However, the path toward establishing these standards presented several obstacles.
 While there are currently available standards that, in theory, could be applied to #gls("swith")-certification, authorities can reject their application due to fundamental differences in pressure requirements and tank scale.
 To address this gap, two standards specifically for hydrogen-powered general aviation were announced: SAE AS 6679 @SAE_Liquid and SAE AS 7373 @SAE_Gas.
 Though not yet commercially available, their potential applicability to #glspl("swith") remains uncertain for several reasons.
 Firstly, the scope of these SAE standards regarding tank configuration remains uncertain.
 Specifically, it is not yet clear whether these standards will be limited to non-integral, non-external loaded, and thus non-load-carrying hydrogen tanks, or if they will extend to external-load carrying integrated designs.